trollcop/usbimager/README.md

 1. in the src directory, run `make`
 2. to create the archive, run `make package`
+3. to create a Debian archive, run `make deb`
-3. to install, run `sudo make install`
+4. to install, run `sudo make install`

 You can also compile for GTK+ by using `USE_LIBUI=yes make`.
 That'll use libui (included), which in turn relies on hell a lot of libraries (pthread, X11, wayland, gdk, harfbuzz, pango, cairo, freetype2 etc.) Also note that the GTK version cannot be installed with setgid bit, so that write access to disk